 - High-calorie diet (associated with higher risk of colon cancer).

-- High-calorie diet supplemented with raw or baked purple potatoes, high in anthocyanins and phenolic acids with anticancer properties.
+- A high-calorie diet supplemented with raw or baked purple potatoes, high in anthocyanins and phenolic acids with anticancer properties.

 The second type of diet raised the levels of the proinflammatory protein interleukin-6 (IL-6) which promotes colon cancer development.